 Official transcripts of credits earned at Marian University are available at the Office of the Registrar.
-Students can locate fee information and order transcripts online at www.marian.edu/current-students/registrar/transcripts.
+Students can locate fee information and order transcripts online.

 Academic Success and Progress

 Students enrolled at Marian University are expected to maintain a high level of scholarship, make regular and sufficient progress toward program completion, and adhere to the standards of conduct as outlined in the Code of Student Rights and Responsibilities.
 The policies outlined here represent the minimum university standards.
 Individual programs may require more rigorous standards for maintaining good academic standing and progress.
 See program descriptions or contact the program director for additional details.